 There’s bad news and good news.
 (I’m beginning to get the sense there is absolutely nothing in tango about which this cannot be said.)

 The bad news is that I’m still struggling with it.
 The point at which I will be able to smoothly lead into, through and out of an ocho, in real time, to the music, feels as distant as ever.
 The times it worked with Maeve, when it all made sense, were very slow-motion versions.
 At my absolute best, I was doing it at half speed (two beats for every part of the move) – and I’d very gladly settle for that if I could do it consistently, which I can’t.
-When I tried it with Steph afterwards, it took a considerable amount of experimenting and puzzling on both our parts before it worked with her.

 But there were three pieces of good news.
 First, Maeve broke it down into very small components.
 The entry as a two-part move, for example.
 By the end of the lesson, my understanding of how it should work was much clearer.
 How Maeve had built on Mariano’s work had been so perfect they could have been the same teacher.